ts-azure-services/batch-transcription-examples/README.md

 infrastructure, etc.  This also takes the files in `source-audio` and uploads them as a batch.
 - Once that runs successfully, you can then run `make create-transcript` to initiate a batch transcription.
 - Then, run `make get-status` to check on the status of the job request.
-- Run `make get-files` and `make get-file-transcripts` (in that order) to download the transcriptions,.
+- Run `make get-files` and `make get-file-transcripts` (in that order) to download the transcriptions.